nerds-ufes/IP_TCPoDWDM_IMOC2025/README.md

 that stringent signal quality requirements can be relaxed in forthcoming IPoDWDM consolidation of optical and packet networks.

-Index Terms—Congestion Control Algorithms, Physical Layer Impairments, Optical Networks.
+**Index Terms** — Congestion Control Algorithms, Physical Layer Impairments, Optical Networks.